ExtendedTimeline/ExtendedTimeline/documentation/development_guidelines.md

 ## scripted
-Scripts effects and triggers should be named what they do.
+Scripts effects and triggers should be named what they do and be generic.

 **Bad:**
 ```